flu-crew/dairy-cattle-hpai-2024/README.md

 ### Project structure ###
 See the respective README.txt files within the folders for details/instructions.
-- [figures](manuscript-figures/): PDF files and excel spreadsheets from the supplemental material.
+- [figures](manuscript-figures/): PDF files of manuscript figures.
-- [supplemental](manuscript-supplemental/): PDF files of manuscript figures.
+- [supplemental](manuscript-supplemental/): PDF files and excel spreadsheets from the supplemental material
 - [transphylo](transphylo-analysis/): scripts and input data for TransPhylo analysis.
 - [treetime](treetime/): Input ML trees and treetime output.
 - [reassortment](reassortment-analysis/): Scripts and instructions for reproducing the for reassortment analysis with TreeSort.